lpacher/phd/labs/lab2/README.md

 <span>&#8226;</span> As a first step, **open a terminal** and go inside the `lab2/` directory :

 ```
-% cd Desktop/lae/fpga/labs/lab2
+% cd Desktop/fphd/labs/lab2
 ```

-All simulation scripts and the testbench module can be copied from the `.solutions/` directory using `cp` :
+All simulation scripts and the testbench module can be copied from the `.solutions/` directory :

 ```
 % cp .solutions/run.tcl .